Or ‘How to Sort Our Your Money Mess’

 You may have credit card debts that are mounting up or you may be having sleepless nights due to being behind on your electricity bill.
 So where should you begin?

 Ok, so let’s get real.
 Getting behind on any bill is a worry and will have to be addressed at some point.
 I’ve had many close family and friends dealing with debt.
 Growing up, it was a way of life.
 I remember as a little girl, having to hide and keep quiet when the debt collector was knocking at the door.
-I remember having to answer the door at times, after being told to lie and say that my mother wasn’t home.
 I also remember having our gas and water cut off.
 Sort of tells you why I’m passionate about personal finance, right?

 Some debts appear to cause more problems than others, such as those debts that cause the phone to keep ringing, with creditors hassling you to pay up, and you may be tempted to address these first, to the detriment of other areas.
 Robbing Peter to pay Paul?
 Yeah, sometimes Paul’s going to have to wait.